dmidlo/histdata.com-tools/README.md

 ### Temporal Sidecar Compatibility

-The production default remains the foreground CLI/API runtime while the Temporal sidecar cutover is completed.
-This is a deliberate compatibility policy for the published PyPI package: add `--sidecar` on the CLI or set `options.use_sidecar = True` to submit the same request to the local sidecar runtime.
-Explicit sidecar requests fail clearly when the sidecar cannot be started; ordinary foreground requests do not depend on bundled Temporal artifacts.
+The production default is now the local Temporal sidecar for CLI and API runs.
+Default requests submit a `RunRequest` to the sidecar and start the bundled local sidecar when no healthy sidecar is running.
+The `--sidecar` flag remains accepted as an explicit compatibility alias for automation that already passed it during the migration.

+The foreground runtime remains available as a compatibility rollback through `--foreground` on the CLI or `options.use_sidecar = False` in API code.
+If the sidecar cannot be started or contacted, CLI calls exit nonzero with a clear error and API calls raise `SidecarUnavailableError`; the runtime does not silently fall back from sidecar to foreground.

 #### Runtime Model and Install Surface